 Like the mats mentioned above, the Nspire Fit Acupressure Mat is 100% cotton, has a similar appearance, and contains thousands of pressure points.
 It also contains a pillow and comes in 7 colors.

 Nspire Fit claims the use of their mat will do the following:

 - Improve energy and circulation

 - Easily portable

-Less expensive than the mats, the Nspire Fit mat is $14.99.
+Less expensive than the other mats reviewed, the Nspire Fit Mat is $14.99.

 Purchase the Nspire Fit Acupressure Mat on Walmart

 The Sivan Acupressure Mat is highly rated and feels like more of a vinyl or plastic, rather than cotton.
 Furthermore, the company makes a general mention that their mat contains “thousands of acupressure points”.

 Sivan also notes the use of their mat will:

 - Relieve stress